 The following are some of the more common categories of Low Tech civilizations:

 Original Low Tech Civilizations: These are civilization that were or are indigenous to a planet upon which sophont life has evolved, but where technology has not moved beyond basic industrial levels.
 If local resources are sufficiently rich these are much less stable than Primitive Tech societies, but even so they may continue with little technological change for tens of thousands of years.
-Only two worlds have been discovered so far which include or included Original Low Techs - the pre-contact To'ul'h, whose cultures made occasional excursions into the lower end of the Low Tech range before they were driven back to Primitive Tech levels by resource exhaustion, and the Daharrans, who were stable at Low Tech levels for a considerable time.
-The former have been happily incorporated into galactic society, but the latter met a tragic fate and are now, apart from a few rare communities in the Chronos Cluster, completely extinct.
+Only two worlds have been discovered so far which include or included Original Low Techs - the pre-contact To'ul'h, whose cultures made occasional excursions into the lower end of the Low Tech range before they were driven back to Primitive Tech levels by resource exhaustion, and the Paulans, who were stable at Low Tech levels for a considerable time.
+The former have been happily incorporated into galactic society, while the latter remains largely isolated from Terragen contact.
 Original Low Techs are also known as Primary Low Tech civilizations.
 All other Low Tech societies are Secondary, having developed from or been created by advanced civilization.